Curt Swan

 send a portfolio to Detective Comics.
 His first comic book assignment was to

 #43 (April 1945).
-His early covers were inked by Steve Brodie, but signed as
+The cover was inked by Steve Brodie, but signed as

 Simon and Kirby.
 Swan believed that the comic book industry would not